Asymptotic Lattices, Good Labellings, and the Rotation Number for Quantum Integrable Systems: The Classical Rotation Number

 \begin{rema} Let $E\in\RM$ be a regular value of the Hamiltonian $H$.
-The submanifold $\Sigma_E:=H^{-1}(E)$ is foliated by the level sets of $f$.
-Regular level sets of $f{\restr_{\Sigma_E}}$ correspond to Liouville tori; they form smooth one-dimensional families.
+The submanifold $\Sigma_E:=H^{-1}(E)$ is foliated by the level sets of $f:=(f_1,\dots,f_{n-1})$.
+Regular level sets of $f{\restr_{\Sigma_E}}$ correspond to Liouville tori; when $n=2$, they form smooth one-dimensional families inside $\Sigma_E$.
 The restriction of the rotation number to this family is usually called the \emph{rotation function}.
 It is important in many situations to know whether this function is a local diffeomorphism.
-This property (the so-called ``isoenergetic KAM condition'', see for instance~\cite{arnold-KAM}) is invariant under Möbius transformations.
-By Proposition~\ref{prop:support}, the set of tori satisfying the isoenergetic KAM condition is a subset of the non-degenerate support of the system. \end{rema}
+This property (the so-called ``isoenergetic KAM condition'', see for instance~\cite{arnold-KAM}) is invariant under Möbius transformations. \end{rema}